blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/commoner.md

 ```

 #### Training Montage
 You have survived long enough as a commoner.
-Remove all your class features
+Remove all your hit dice and retain
-and hit dice (this resets your max HP to 0).
-Retain any proficiencies and
+any proficiencies and equipment.
-equipment.
 You lose all levels in commoner.
-Choose a class other than commoner.
+Choose a class
+other than commoner.
 You are now level 1 in the chosen class.